vmstio/docs/content/infrastructure/persistence.md

 - Content delivery: Mastodon serves the media content stored in object storage directly to users.
 Object storage systems typically support content delivery through URLs, which can be used by Mastodon to embed media files in toots or serve them through media previews.
 This ensures that the media content is efficiently served to users without overloading the Mastodon application server.
 - Cache and CDN integration: Object storage systems often support integration with content delivery networks (CDNs) to improve the performance of media delivery.
 Mastodon can leverage this integration to cache and distribute media content to users from a CDN, reducing the load on the object storage system and improving the user experience.

-We use the DigitalOcean Spaces service, which is an S3-compatible object storage provider and includes a content delivery network (CDN) to distribute attached media to multiple points, reducing access latency for users and federated instances.
+We use the DigitalOcean Spaces service, which is an S3-compatible object storage provider and includes a content delivery network (CDN) to distribute attached media to multiple points, reducing access latency for users and federated servers.

 Example of `.env.production` configuration settings relevant to DigitalOcean Spaces: